Fixed point theorems of various nonexpansive actions of semitopological semigroups on weakly/weak* compact convex sets: Introduction

 \section{Introduction}

 Let $K$ be a non-empty convex subset of a Banach space $E$.
 Let $T: K\to K$ be a \emph{nonexpansive} map, namely $\|Tx-Ty\|\leq\|x-y\|$ for all $x, y$ in $K$.
 Schauder \cite{Schauder30} shows that $T$ has a fixed point if $K$ is norm compact.
 Kirk \cite{Kirk65} shows that $T$ has a fixed point if $E$ is reflexive and $K$ is weakly compact with normal structure.
-Nevertheless, Alspach \cite{Alspach81} gives an example in which $K$ is weakly compact but without normal structure, and $T$ has no fixed point.
+Nevertheless, Alspach \cite{Alspach81} gives an example in which $K$ is weakly compact without normal structure, and $T$ has no fixed point.

-After Johnson \cite{Johnson72} introduced the notion of amenability, many authors studied the common fixed point problem of actions of semitopological semigroups on metric spaces, see e.g., \cite{Lau73,LauZhang08,LauZhang12,Mit68,Taka81}.
-In \cite[Problem 4]{Lau1976} Lau raised a question about whether the left amenability of a semitopological semigroup ensures a common fixed point for its nonexpansive action.
-Recently, Salame \cite{Sal2019PAMS} gave a positive answer.
+The fixed point theorems for actions of a left amenable semigroup were first investigated by Day \cite{Day61} as an extension of the results for commutative family of maps in \cite{Kakutani38,DeMarr63}.
+In \cite[Problem 4]{Lau1976} Lau raised a question about whether the left amenability of a semitopological semigroup $S$ implies the following fixed point property.

-\begin{Theorem}[see {\cite[Theorem 3.1]{Sal2019PAMS}}] A semitopological semigroup $S$ is left amenable if and only if \begin{quote} $\mathbf{(F_{w^*})}$ every jointly weak* continuous nonexpansive action of $S$ on a weak* compact convex subset $K$ of a dual Banach space has a common fixed point. \end{quote} \end{Theorem} By embedding a Banach space into its double dual space, we have \begin{Corollary}[see{\cite[Corollary 3.2]{Sal2019PAMS}}] If $S$ is left amenable then \begin{quote} $\mathbf{(F_{w})}$ every jointly weakly continuous nonexpansive action of $S$ on a weakly compact convex subset $K$ of a Banach space has a common fixed point. \end{quote} \end{Corollary}
+\begin{quote} $\mathbf{(F_{w^*})}$ Every jointly weak* continuous nonexpansive action of $S$ on a weak* compact convex subset $K$ of a dual Banach space has a common fixed point. \end{quote}